 Also, for another year, the Moving for Climate NOW External link, opens in new window. cycling team, an initiative promoted by the Spanish United Nations Global Compact Network External link, opens in new window. and Iberdrola, arrived in Katowice after travelling more than 600 kilometres by electric bicycle since Vienna (Austria).
 The initiative's aim is to make society aware of the need to act urgently against climate change using all available mechanisms.

 Coinciding with the start of the COP24 in Katowice, Moving for Climate NOW was welcomed by the United Nations Climate Change Deputy Executive Secretary, Ovais Sarmad, and President of COP24, Michal Kurtyka.

-During the meeting, the team handed Sarmad and Kurtyka the Manifesto Against Climate Change that they have carried throughout the cycle ride.
+During the meeting, the team handed Sarmad and Kurtyka the Manifesto Against Climate Change External link, opens in new window. that they have carried throughout the cycle ride.
 This document focuses on the Talanoa Dialogue, a space for conversation designed to encourage the participation of governments and civil society in achieving the climate goals agreed at the Paris Summit in 2015.
 Iberdrola is the only Spanish company and the only energy company taking part in the debates in the technical phase of this Dialogue.